toaco/carry/README.md

 ## Summary

-A python library to migrate data between different table in different database.
+A python library to migrate data between different tables in different databases.

 ## Feature

-- Migrating data from many source database to one destination database.
+- Migrating data from many source databases to one destination database.
   - The database table structures can be completely different between source databases and destination database.
-  - write SQL base on a previously migrated table to migrate subsequent table.
+  - write SQL based on a previously migrated table to migrate subsequent table.
   - execute initial SQL after migration has been finished.

 ## Example